-Hi everyone, it’s Shannon and I have just returned from an 18 night trip to South Africa and Kenya.
+Hi everyone, it’s Shannon and I have just returned from an 18-night trip to South Africa and Kenya!
 It is not a combination that many people do when traveling to Africa.
-But I have to say that the experiences were wildly different, so I thought I would give you some of my thoughts on the game experience and how they differ.
+But I have to say that the experiences were wildly different, so I thought I would give you some of my thoughts on the different safari and game viewing experiences in each country.

-You may or may not know that there are such things as White Lions.
-Estimates are that only 13 exist in the world outside of captivity.
-In the last few years, Kruger National Park started seeing White Lions being born again.
-White Lions are not albinos as they do not have pink eyes, it is simply a recessive gene.
-In the Timbavati, there are two females and one male in the Singita concession in the Kruger National Park.
-I was lucky enough to see two!
+You may or may not know that there are such things as white lions.
+It’s estimated that only 13 exist in the world outside of captivity.
+In the last few years, Kruger National Park started seeing white lions being born again, and I was lucky enough to see 2 of them on this trip!
+White lions are not albinos; it’s simply a rare recessive gene.

 Kenya Safari: Masai Mara and the Great Migration

 Next, we traveled to the Mara National Park in Kenya.
 Outside of the national park, Kenya has private game conservancies that work with the local Maasai villages.
 The land owners are paid rent from the camps, and the Maasai men with herds of sheep, cows, and goats can allow their herds to graze on conservancy land.
 It’s a wonderful way for tourism to directly help the local communities!